open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST, and update (via put/patch) return codes to 200
 - Any other schema changes?

+## Changes in 1.45.0

+### External changes

+- fixed some library versions to make the build work again

 ## Changes in 1.44.0